RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 Compared to other image SSL approaches, I-JEPA takes advantage of the flexibility of the transformer architecture.
 ViT is used because it can handle an arbitrary amount of patches in an image, without requiring a strict shape in the input like CNNs

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/ijepa.png" class="image-fluid mx-auto d-block" alt="I-JEPA" source="https://arxiv.org/abs/2301.08243" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/ijepa.png" class="image-fluid mx-auto d-block" alt="I-JEPA" source="https://arxiv.org/abs/2301.08243" %}

 The input image is split into $$N$$ non-overlapping patches and fed into a target encoder $$f_{\theta}$$ to compute patch representations. $$s_y = \{s_{y1} … s_{yN}\}$$